 Now, this is where it gets a bit tricky.

-This is also even more challenging of a concept when you factor in day trading, as the morning high set within the first hour of trading is often the high for the entire day.
+This even more challenging of a concept when you factor in day trading, as the morning high set within the first hour of trading is often the high for the entire day.

 This is where paralysis could set in and as stated earlier, you now take a massive loss as you are carrying a large position after averaging down and you are completely vulnerable.

 If you are closing your entire position, you are doing so for one of two reasons: (1) you have hit your target price or (2) you are getting crushed, and your stop loss was triggered.

 Buying from a position of strength means being in a stock that is going in your favor soon after your entry.
 This is ideal.

 As we mentioned earlier, this typically occurs in a strong uptrend, or right after a constructive pause in that trend.

 In these slow and steady stocks, it is easier to sit tight until your target is reached.